MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 Use this setting to redirect and move your users' Documents, Pictures, and/or Desktop folders to OneDrive without any user interaction.

 > [!NOTE]
 > We recommend deploying the silent policy for existing devices and new devices while limiting the deployment of existing devices to 1,000 devices a day and not exceeding 4,000 devices a week.
 We also recommend using this setting together with [Prompt users to move Windows known folders to OneDrive](use-group-policy.md#prompt-users-to-move-windows-known-folders-to-onedrive).
 If moving the known folders silently does not succeed, users will be prompted to correct the error and continue.
+[See all our recommendations for configuring the sync app](ideal-state-configuration.md)

 You can move all folders at once or select the folders you want to move.
 After a folder is moved, this policy will not affect that folder again, even if you clear the check box for the folder.